-Enumclaw, with a population of approximately 11,000, invests about two percent, or \$508,112.00, of their 2022 annual budget to their parks program.
-While this percent is higher than Black Diamond's, this information can guide Black Diamond's anticipated future investment as population increases.
-Keep in mind that Enumclaw's parks program has its own separate Park Department with designated staff, and also operates a pool, golf course, and a recreational program.
+Enumclaw, with a population of approximately 11,000, invests approximately two percent, or \$508,112.00, of their 2022 annual budget to their parks program.
+While this percent is lower than Black Diamond's, this information can guide Black Diamond's anticipated future investment as population increases.
+Keep in mind that Enumclaw's parks program has its own separate Park Department with designated staff.
+The program also operates a pool, golf course, and a recreational program.